sistason/rtmp_stream_delayer/README.md

 The setup is based on nginx, although other rtmp-streaming(/multiplexing)-software could also work, if you configure it right.

+## Alternative

+@invisan also coded something like this, but more recently.
+Check out their work if you have problems with this one or need the features they provide: [https://github.com/invisan/rtmpdelayer](https://github.com/invisan/rtmpdelayer)

 # Installation

 - Python